cucumber-ltd/docker-git-server/README.md

 ## Upgrade the gem

-While [git_acl_shell](https://github.com/cucumber-ltd/git_acl_shell) is closed source and not pubished to rubygems.org, a copy of the gem is added to this repo.
+While [git_acl_shell](https://github.com/cucumber-ltd/git_acl_shell) is closed source and not published to rubygems.org, a copy of the gem is added to this repo.
 To update the gem, follow these steps:

 Remove the old gem: